 |Links:||PlayStation Store page

 Yggdra Union: We’ll Never Fight Alone was delisted from the North American PlayStation Store for PlayStation Portable and Vita no earlier than March 21st, 2019.
 This is the latest date that a Google Cache archive shows the title available and alongside two other Sting developed RPGs published by Atlus.
 An anonymous source who submitted the game to the site added the following detail:

 “I noticed three PSP games developed by Sting Entertainment and published by Atlus were delisted very recently.
 I emailed Atlus and got the following response: ‘I can’t get into the details of this, but it was intentional.
 There is always a chance that the games will return, but if they were taken down for a reason, those chances aren’t very good.'”

 Although vague, it does seem to imply that Atlus is behind the delisting and not Sting or even Sony.
 Like other delisted titles from Atlus, the removal could be due to corporate changes between Atlus, Atlus USA, and/or Sega.
-It is worth nothing that Sting announced an updated mobile port of the game to be released in Japan in the Spring of 2019.
-While this may seem like a cause for the original game’s delisting, Japan is the only territory where it remains available, published by Sting themselves.
+It is worth nothing that Sting announced an updated mobile port of the game to be released in Japan in the Spring of 2019 alongside a new release on the Nintendo Switch.

 About the Game